Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/tests/autorest.md

 - from: swagger-document
   where: $.definitions.StringIndexType
   transform: >
+    $["description"] = "Specifies the method used to interpret string offsets.
+Set this to \"Utf16CodeUnit\" for .NET strings, which are encoded as UTF-16.";
     $["x-ms-client-default"] = "Utf16CodeUnit";

 # Correct Endpoint parameter description to reference right domain suffix.